Shortness of Breath in Mesothelioma

 - Peritoneal.
 When the cancer in the abdomen intrudes into the diaphragm or causes fluid buildup that puts pressure on it, shortness of breath may result.
 Cytoreductive surgery and draining of the fluid can help.

 - Pericardial.
 Although rare, mesothelioma can develop around the heart.
-Being so close to the lungs, this can cause pressure and shortness of breath.
+Because it is so close to the lungs, this can cause pressure and shortness of breath.
 Fluid can be drained from the pericardium to provide relief.

 Palliative Treatments for Shortness of Breath